About Us > Our Team

 Some of the main specific functions undertaken by the PMAC include the following:

-The Project Management Advisory Committee is composed of non-executive directors, the CEO and other members of Senior Management.
+The Project Management Advisory Committee is composed of non-executive directors, the Managing Director and other members of Senior Management.

 Audit Committee